Cianan-R/hackathon/README.md

 KDB+ Quiz System:
 - qna.q ( contains dictionary of questions and answers)
 - example code
-- text file containing problem to be solved
+- markdown file containing problem to be solved

 Trade Reporting:
 - csvs
-- example code (doesn't include email functionality yet)
+- example code
+- markdown file containing problem to be solved

 Real-Time feed
 - tick.q (creates the streaming feed for the client)
 - client.q (example client code for subscribing to the feed in tick.q)
 - u.q (some .u namespace functions)
+- markdown file containing problem to be solved

 Live-Live table comparison
 - csvs
 - fakedb.q (to create hdbs)
-- text file containing problem
+- markdown file containing problem to be solved
-- livelive.q (no code in here yet, just an idea of how to go about solving)
+- livelive.q (sample solution)